DHTMLX/gantt-docs/data/desktop/export_msproject.md

     }
 });
 ~~~
-Properties of this object goes to appropriate properties of the [Project entity](https://msdn.microsoft.com/en-us/library/bb968652(v=office.12).aspx).
+The properties of this object correspond to the appropriate properties of the [Project entity](https://msdn.microsoft.com/en-us/library/bb968652(v=office.12).aspx).
 The list of supported properties can be found [here](desktop/tags.md).
-Properties may contain either a fixed values or a functions that will be executed when the export is called.
+The properties may contain either fixed values or functions that will be executed when export is called.

-- **tasks** - (object) allows settings custom properties to the exported task items.
+- **tasks** - (object) allows setting custom properties to the exported task items

 ~~~js
 gantt.exportToMSProject({
    tasks: {